+The Community

+Conservation

+Fund will pay

+for the

+following costs

+and activities
-The CF will pay for the following costs and activities relating to habitat protection and ecological restoration projects Administration and operational expenses; e.g. wages for positions that are directly applicable to programme delivery - subject to clear and transparent governance and management arrangements.
-Development of restoration or management plans (by consultants or staff).
-Project delivery expenses (materials/equipment/contractors).
-Costs associated with species translocations or re-introductions including feasibility studies.
-Costs associated with the ongoing running of a nursery if this is the most effective method of securing eco-sourced native plants or can demonstrate increased community involvement or awareness raising. demonstrate increased community involvement or awareness raising.
-Fencing (materials/equipment/contractors).
-Eco-sourced plants and associated preparation and maintenance costs.
-Equipment and tools

-- Equipment and tools. - Costs associated with monitoring and evaluation of project outcomes. • - Volunteer expenses; travel costs, refreshments, training. • - Publicity and promotional materials (posters/leaflets/photos/video • production/interpretation signs etc.) and other community outreach and engagement activities that help to raise public awareness of the project in the local community. - Capital assets are supported, but the total request/purchase must not • exceed \$3,000 per application. - Skill training (facilitation/venue hire/equipment/materials).
+- Administration and operational expenses; e.g. wages for positions that are directly applicable to programme delivery - subject to clear and transparent governance and management arrangements. - Development of restoration or management plans (by consultants or staff). - Project delivery expenses (materials/equipment/tools/contractors). - Costs associated with species translocations or re-introductions including feasibility studies. - Costs associated with the ongoing running of a nursery if this is the most effective method of securing eco-sourced native plants or can demonstrate increased community involvement or awareness raising. - Costs associated with monitoring and evaluation of project outcomes. - Volunteer expenses; travel costs, refreshments, training. - Publicity and promotional materials (posters/leaflets/photos/video production/interpretation signs etc.) and other community outreach and engagement activities that help to raise public awareness of the project in the local community. - Capital assets are supported, but the total request/purchase must not exceed \$3,000 per application. - Skill training (facilitation/venue hire/equipment/materials).